At-Home Live Instruction Guidelines & Registration

 RECORDING OF CLASSES

-Google Meets has the ability to record a class if requested.
-You must contact your teacher beforehand for them to turn on recording capability.
-Teacher communication of recording is necessary for student accountability.
+Zoom has the ability to record a class and will be automatic.
+If there is a need to view a recording, please contact the teacher directly.
 Lower school parents/guardians may request that classes be recorded to assist working parents.

 If a student is unable to attend class due to illness, please contact Amy Melville, Middle & Upper School Division head and she can contact teachers, or you may contact teachers individually via email.
 Makeup work policies will be utilized.